Arkebe Oqubay

-Arkebe Oqubay (ኣርከበ ዑቕባይ; born 1957) is an Ethiopian politician who is serving as Senior Minister and Special Adviser to the Prime Minister of Ethiopia.
-He is a Tigrayan descent.
+Arkebe Oqubay (ኣርከበ ዑቕባይ; born 1957) is an Ethiopian politician who is serving as Senior Minister and Special Adviser to the Prime Minister of Ethiopia since 2018.
+He was the mayor of Addis Ababa from 2003 to 2006.

 Background

 Arkebe is a member of the Tigray People's Liberation Front.

 He has been at the centre of policymaking and government leadership for over thirty years.
 Oqubay has been a member of the core leadership of Tigrayan People's Liberation Front (TPLF) and Ethiopian People's Revolutionary Democratic Front (EPRDF), the movement that spearheaded the seventeen-year popular liberation struggle.
 During the liberation movement, Oqubay was a member of the executive council responsible for socio-economic affairs of the liberation army and liberated areas.

-He is strongly backed by Ethiopian PM Abiy Ahmed.
+He is strongly backed by Prime Minister Abiy Ahmed.